 The Yosemite Conservancy works with the National Park Service to carry out projects that can’t be funded solely from the NPS budget.
 By soliciting funding from donors, the Conservancy helps the park with vital environmental, historical, scientific, and visitor education efforts.
-Back when the group was known as the Yosemite Fund, I wrote booklet for them describing places in Yosemite Valley where visitors could see the results of Fund projects.
+Back when the group was known as the Yosemite Fund, I wrote a booklet for them describing places in Yosemite Valley where visitors could see the results of Fund projects.

 Stop 5: Stoneman Meadow Restoration